kzu/kzu.github.io/_posts/2017-11-29-include-dlls-in-vsix.md

     </PropertyGroup>
 ```

-And the awesome little thinghy we need in `IncludeNuGetResolvedAssets` is just:
+And the awesome little thingy we need in `IncludeNuGetResolvedAssets` is just:

 ```xml
 	<Target Name="IncludeNuGetResolvedAssets" DependsOnTargets="ResolveNuGetPackageAssets">